-Unethical or suspicious publishing (sometimes known as predatory) is an opportunistic publishing technique that exploits the academic need to publish but offers little reward to those who use their services.
+Unethical or suspicious publishing (sometimes known as predatory journal or vampire press) is an opportunistic publishing technique that exploits the academic need to publish but offers little reward to those who use their services.

 The academic "publish or perish" scenario combined with the relative ease of website creation has inadvertently created a market ripe for the exploitation of academic authors.
 Some publishers are unethical on purpose, while others may make mistakes due to neglect, mismanagement, or inexperience.
 While the motivations and methods vary, these publishers have common characteristics: